 As Canada’s largest city, Toronto is home to more than 5.5 million Canadians.
 It’s a big city – and we all know what that means: like New York City and Los Angeles in the U.S. it’s really hard to go stargazing due to urban light pollution and development.
 (Heck, I’ve never even written about stargazing Chicago for that reason!)
 While there are small areas to go stargazing in Toronto where you might get a decent view of the night sky, you best bet is to plan ahead and head out of the city to find a truly great place for stargazing.
 Across Ontario, these stargazing destinations are worth the drive – and an overnight stay if you can manage it!

 In this post I’ll cover some of the great stargazing spots near Toronto, within a 2-3 hour drive from the city.
 There are even better places for stargazing in Ontario that are a longer drive; you’ll need to have at least an overnight if not a weekend to really enjoy those.
 If you only have one night (or don’t want to drive as far), these are the best places for stargazing near Toronto.

 One of the best Toronto stargazing spots with no light pollution is none other than the Algonquin Provincial Park.
 Just three hours from Toronto, this scenic location has spectacular night sky views.

 Within the park, Algonquin Provincial Park has numerous great locations ideal for stargazing.
 The cherry on top is the occasional star parties for amateur astronomers, which are often carried out for educational and interactive purposes.

-Binkbrook Conservation Area
+Binbrook Conservation Area

-Stargazing in Toronto is taken a notch higher when you visit Binkbrook Conservation Area, founded over 25 years ago.
+Stargazing in Toronto is taken a notch higher when you visit Binbrook Conservation Area, founded over 25 years ago.
 This fantastic sky viewing destination is situated far away from the city’s light pollution in an easily accessible conservation area.